Bearinawolfpack/frontend_foster_fitness/README.md

 -   Refactor navbar.js so doesn't use style components (making it consistent with how the rest of the project is styled)

 -   Make it so that an image can be uploaded with the workout.
 Leave all fields optional, admin may want to upload a picture (from the web or locally) with the workout printed on it already.

+-   Make list of contacts show only the last 10.
+Have each contact be in a card.
+Have the archive of contacts prior to the last 10 be sortable.